Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Discussion

+We note that our model produces estimates of test sensitivity conditional on a particular disease stage, but that other quantities may sometimes be of interest and can be calculated as functions of our summary parameters.
+For example, the sensitivity of a test to detect HCC at `very early or early' stage may be of clinical interest.
+Denoting summary sensitivity to detect stage $j$ by $S_j$, this quantity can be calculated as $Pr(\text{test positive}|\text{stage 1 or stage 2} )=qS_{2}+(1-q)S_{3}$, where $q$ is the proportion of very early or early stage HCCs that are very early.
+To calculate this, we would need to assume a value for $q$, a function of the stage proportions.
+This could be based on routine data or a study population considered representative, or -- if extending the model to include a hierarchical structure for stage proportions $p_{ij}$, as described above -- could be calculated as a function of parameters of this distribution.

-As noted in the Introduction, our focus was somewhat different than other papers that have presented models for diagnostic test accuracy with multiple disease states. \citet{bipat2007multivariate} describe a model that focuses on the ability of the test in question to correctly classify patients into different disease groups.
+As noted in the Introduction, our focus was different from some other papers that have presented meta-analysis models for diagnostic test accuracy with multiple disease states. \citet{bipat2007multivariate} describe a model that focuses on the ability of the index test to correctly classify patients into different disease groups.
 This was applied to a case study assessing the accuracy of Endoluminal Ultrasonography for classifying patients into four stages of rectal cancer.
-Application of this model requires a full $J \times J$ classification table from each study.
-These contingency table counts are modeled with Multinomial likelihoods. \citet{bipat2007multivariate} assumed multivariate Normal random effects for the transformed probabilities of being correctly assigned at a disease group, similarly to our approach but with the random effects in our case placed on the transformed probabilities of a positive test result for each disease stage.
-Finally, \citet{bipat2010multivariate} extended this Multinomial model by exploring different options that allowed taking into account the ordinal nature of the stage accuracy data.
+Application of this model requires a full $J \times J$ classification table from each study, which are modeled with Multinomial likelihoods. \citet{bipat2007multivariate} assumed multivariate Normal random effects for the transformed probabilities of being correctly assigned to each disease group, similar to our approach.
+Additionally, \citet{bipat2010multivariate} extended this Multinomial model to account for the ordinal nature of the stage accuracy data.